beaglesoftware/editor/README.md

-# beagleeditor
+# BeagleEditor
-A minimal editor called BeagleEditor
+A code editor called BeagleEditor
 ## Installation
 ### By using Python (good for people who uses Mac or Linux)
 #### Mac